-Akane Arimoto is a designer at the Osaka office.
-Since joining the company mid-career in 2019, she has been active in a wide range of fields, mainly in showrooms and displays.
-She continues to expand the possibilities of her career while utilizing her experience from her previous job, including actively participating in overseas projects.
-She talks about the joys of working as a designer at NOMURA
+Akane Arimoto works as a designer at the Osaka office.
+Since joining the company in 2019, she has been active in a wide range of areas, mainly showrooms and displays.
+Actively participating in overseas projects, Arimoto continues to expand her career possibilities while utilizing her experience from her previous job.
+She talks about the joys of working as a designer at NOMURA Co.,Ltd.

 The key to a project is communication with clients and members

-Arimoto is a member of the Creative Headquarters Second concept design Center.
-As of December 2023, he is a designer who is mainly in charge of corporate projects.
+Arimoto belongs to the Second concept design Center of the Creative Division.
+As of December 2023, she is mainly in charge of corporate projects as a designer.

-Arimoto: "80% of my responsibilities are with corporate projects such as showrooms and displays.
-Recently I've also been involved in commercial projects such as hot spring facilities."
+Arimoto: "About 80% of my work is corporate-related, such as showrooms and displays.
+In addition, I've recently been involved in commercial projects such as hot spring facilities."

 In every project, the designer is involved from the early stages.
 Arimoto's role is to accompany the client to meetings and negotiate with them to give shape to their ideas.

-Arimoto: "It's important to have concept design skills and keep up with the latest trends, but it's also important to understand and accurately grasp the customer's requests and thoughts.
+Arimoto: "While it's important to have concept design skills and keep up with the latest trends, what's truly required is understanding and accurately grasping the client's needs and aspirations.
 Communication is what determines the success or failure of a project.
-Above all else, we have placed emphasis on building relationships of trust with our customers.
+Above all, I've always focused on building a relationship of trust with our clients."

-If we can build a relationship of trust through communication, we can hear the customer's true feelings directly, which will help us determine the direction we should aim for and make more appropriate proposals.
+If you can build trust through communication, you can directly hear the customer's true feelings, which helps you determine the direction you should take and allows you to make more appropriate proposals.
+I've always felt that this leads to a more pleasant working environment for everyone involved.

-There are many cases where the client's image is still vague, or the direction is difficult to determine.
-In such cases, I try to take a logical approach rather than relying on intuition.
-With the help of planners, I try to reach a consensus by explaining things in a logical manner based on research results."
+Often, our clients have a vague idea of what they want or are unsure of the direction they should take.
+In such cases, we strive to take a logical approach rather than relying on intuition.
+With the help of our planners, we aim to build consensus by providing clear and logical explanations based on research results."

 Meanwhile, Arimoto says that the best part of being a designer is being able to collaborate with professionals from a variety of fields.